hayasalman/Probabilities-For-Uncertain-Different-Scenarios/README.md

 ## Business Insights

-- In [The Bernoulli Distribution](https://github.com/hayasalman/Probability-Distributions/blob/main/Notebooks/Bernoulli%20Vs.%20Binomial%20Distribution.ipynb) , there is a 67% chance that one customer will turn into a buyer and that is what most likely will happen.
+- In [The Bernoulli Distribution](https://github.com/hayasalman/Probability-Distributions/blob/main/Notebooks/Bernoulli%20Vs.%20Binomial%20Distribution.ipynb) , there is a 67% chance that one
+  customer will turn into a buyer and that is what most likely will happen.

 - In [The Binomial Distribution](https://github.com/hayasalman/Probability-Distributions/blob/main/Notebooks/Bernoulli%20Vs.%20Binomial%20Distribution.ipynb) , there's a zero possibility that the customers who will become buyers will be less than 48 and more than 85 customers.
   In fact , what more likely will happen is the business will end up having approximately  66 buyers.

 - In [The Normal Distribution](https://github.com/hayasalman/Probability-Distributions/blob/main/Notebooks/Normal%20Distribution.ipynb) , on the average the UK males wear 8.4 size and frankly most of them wear this sneaker size.

-- In [The Standardize Normal Distribution](https://github.com/hayasalman/Probability-Distributions/blob/main/Notebooks/Normal%20Distribution.ipynb) , before we find out about both customers' z-score statistics, it was hard  to compare between them in term of who spending the most since they use different currencies depend on the country they based at , but now with the z-scores results, we can say that : in terms of the spendings the Australian customer has a higher z-score so he/she is the 1st customer of Adidas.
+- In [The Standardize Normal Distribution](https://github.com/hayasalman/Probability-Distributions/blob/main/Notebooks/Normal%20Distribution.ipynb) , before we find out about both customers' z- score statistics, it was hard  to compare between them in term of who spending the most since they use different currencies depend on the country they based at , but now with the z-scores results, we can say that : in terms of the spendings the Australian customer has a higher z-score so he/she is the 1st customer of Adidas.

 - In [The Discrete Uniform Distribution](https://github.com/hayasalman/Probability-Distributions/blob/main/Notebooks/Uniform%20Distribution.ipynb) , there's 90% chance that the drinks sales is more than 12 per a day.

 - In [The Continuous Uniform Distribution](https://github.com/hayasalman/Probability-Distributions/blob/main/Notebooks/Uniform%20Distribution.ipynb) , there's 40% chance that the companies shipping days will take less than 3 days.

 - In [The Point Estimation](https://github.com/hayasalman/Probability-Distributions/blob/main/Notebooks/Point%20Estimation%20%26%20Confidence%20Interval.ipynb) , the estimation of the average amount of damages of structural defect in the buildings is : 192,000 SAR.

-- In [The Confidence Intervals](https://github.com/hayasalman/Probability-Distributions/blob/main/Notebooks/Point%20Estimation%20%26%20Confidence%20Interval.ipynb) , 95% of the time , the mean of amount for cups of water dispensed by the new kettle will be between 1.3 L and 1.7 L.
+- In [The Confidence Intervals](https://github.com/hayasalman/Probability-Distributions/blob/main/Notebooks/Point%20Estimation%20%26%20Confidence%20Interval.ipynb) , 95% of the time , the mean of
+  amount for cups of water dispensed by the new kettle will be between 1.3 L and 1.7 L.

 ## Refernces